matomo-org/developer-documentation/docs/generated/master/Piwik/Piwik.md

 Register an observer to an event.

-Observers should normally be defined in plugin objects.
-It is unlikely that you will need to use this function.
+**_Note: Observers should normally be defined in plugin objects.
+It is unlikely that you will need to use this function._**

 #### Signature